 Gavi’s health strengthening support (HSS) is offered following the same income criteria as for vaccines.
 Additional criteria specific to countries in the accelerated transition phase are presented below.

-In November 2013, the Gavi Board agreed to strengthen Gavi’s approach to graduation to support graduating countries to advance towards the financial and programmatic sustainability of their immunisation programmes once Gavi support phases out.
+In November 2013, the Gavi Board agreed to strengthen Gavi’s approach to transition (formerly referred to as “graduation”) to support countries in the accelerated transition phase.
+This will contribute to the financial and programmatic sustainability of countries' immunisation programmes once Gavi support phases out.

-According to this new approach, countries entering graduation have an additional year to apply for Gavi new vaccine support (NVS) and can access time-limited catalytic investments to support their graduation plans.
+According to this new approach, countries entering the accelerated transition phase have one additional year (“grace year”) to apply for Gavi new and underused vaccines support (NVS) and can access time-limited investments to support their transition plans.

-Health system strengthening (HSS) support is also available only to graduating countries with DTP3 coverage below 90% and can be provided until they graduate.
+HSS support is also available to countries with DTP3 (three doses of diphtheria-tetanus-pertussis vaccine) coverage below 90% and can be provided until they become fully self-financing.

 Access to pneumococcal vaccines

-Graduating countries that have passed the eligibility threshold can still apply for pneumococcal vaccines through Gavi and UNICEF at the terms and conditions of the Advance Market Commitment (AMC).
+Countries that have passed the eligibility threshold can still apply for pneumococcal vaccines through Gavi and UNICEF at the terms and conditions of the Advance Market Commitment (AMC).
 The vaccine price that these countries will pay under the AMC is determined by the AMC “tail price” and is set at a maximum of US$ 3.50 per dose.
-Countries that have not yet applied for pneumococcal vaccines and therefore meet these criteria are: Bhutan, Cuba, Indonesia, Sri Lanka, Timor-Leste and Ukraine.
+Countries that have not yet applied for pneumococcal vaccines and therefore meet these criteria are: Bhutan, Cuba, Indonesia, Sri Lanka, Timor-Leste, Ukraine and Vietnam.
 A simplified application process will apply.